 Switzerland’s economy is based on highly skilled workers, in specialist areas such as microtechnology, hi-tech, biotechnology, pharmaceuticals, as well as banking and insurance.
 Switzerland is widely recognised as an international research centre, with the private and public sector strongly promoting science and technology.

 Switzerland does not use the euro as its currency.
-Switzerland uses the Swiss franc (CHF).
+Rather, Switzerland uses the Swiss franc (CHF).
 In June 2016, one Swiss franc was worth around EUR 0.92/USD 1.02/GBP 0.76.

 Switzerland has a population of 8.3 million; about 5 million of them live in the Swiss Plateau in between the Jura Mountains and the Swiss Alps.
 All the larger Swiss cities lie on the plateau, including the city of Zurich, which is Switzerland’s largest with a population of 376,990.
 The canton (federal state) of Zurich is the most densely populated canton in Switzerland, with 1,242,000 inhabitants in total.
 Regarding family life, on average women in Switzerland have 1.54 children.